DOI-USGS/ISIS3/Testing-ISIS3-Using-ctest.md

     python3 makeOutput.py test

 where test is the cmake name for the unit or app test.
 It is important to note that this command must be ran from the the src directory, i.e., the object's directory that output is being made for.
-For unit tests, this will output a file in the form of <objectname>.Truth in the directory `build/testOutputDir`.
+For unit tests, this will output a file in the form of <objectname>.truth in the directory `build/testOutputDir`.
 For app tests, this will output a directory (truth) in the directory `build/testOutputDir` that contains the truth data for the app test.

 To check in truth data the command should be in the form of: